 Teacher Katelyn Asare was featured in a KING 5 TV news story about her work to support student's social and emotional needs.
 Katelyn, a teacher in PSSC's VITAL credit recovery program, asks each of her students to write down their strengths and needs each fall.
 What students tell her is revealing.

 Your future starts here!
 At PSSC, you can earn college credit, industry certification, and high school credit.
 Our instructors are industry leaders and offer hands-on training.
 Check out our 2017-18 Course Guide to see the exciting list of courses we offer at PSSC.

 Our mission: Preparing our students with skills and knowledge for success in college, career, and citizenship.

-Welcome to the Puget Sound
+Welcome to Puget Sound Skills Center (PSSC).
+We serve

 global citizenship.
 Our dedicated teaching and support staff strongly believe

-in and support the PSSC mission by knowing each student by name, strength and
+in and support the PSSC mission by knowing each student by name, strength, and

-selected PSSC program focus.
-Please feel free to stop by and visit with us to see how our teachers, support staff, and
+free to stop by and visit with us to see how our teachers, support staff, and